 Dark Blue Living Room - Before and After Reveal

-Last year, I worked on the full room design of a living room in a Victorian terrace in Halifax.
-I’m so excited to share the final reveal with you!
+Last year, I worked on the full room design of a living room in a Victorian terrace and I’m so excited to share the final reveal with you!

 Before

 The room is east-facing and so it doesn't get much natural light.
 A lot of people think that naturally dark rooms, especially north facing rooms, should have white walls to make them feel lighter.
 Often though, this can make them feel soulless because there’s not much light and shade to bring them to life.
-It’s a good idea to bring them to life by using darker colours.
+Instead, it’s a good idea to bring them to life with darker colours.

-It’s quite a small space and you have to walk through the lounge to get from the hall to the kitchen.
+The living room is quite a small space and you have to walk through it to get from the hall to the kitchen.

 Also at some point, someone silly had chopped away a bit of the picture rail and got rid of the window architrave.
 All very sad.
 So they needed to be sorted.